rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/readme.md

 Note that embedding the edges of a child order into the unordered document tree does not produce a conflict in the underlying node order (i.e. there will not be any symmetric edges), which would break the underlying tree order.
-Furthermore, and since each tree corresponds with a (partial) order relation over its nodes, the subsequent transitive reduction can be described as a necessity.
+Furthermore, and since each tree corresponds with a (partial) order over its nodes, the subsequent transitive reduction can be understood as a necessity.

-Note that the overall transition from `DTU` to `DTO` can be described as **an order embedding** since the doctree's child order is then embedded into the doctree's tree order.
+Note that the overall transition from `DTU` to `DTO` can be described as **an order embedding** since the doctree's child order is then embedded as a suborder into the doctree's tree order.
 Furthermore, and since the resulting tree order is in general no total order, the overall transition can be described as **a partial extension** of said tree order.
-This in contrary to **a linear extension** which always results in a total order.
+This in contrary to **a linear extension**, which always results in a total order.

 Note that the node order of an ordered document tree is such that **no node in it has more than two child nodes**,